Why You Need to Set Supports in Resin 3D Printing•

 While using slicing software, you are typically able to select a function to adjust support settings manually.
 You want to go in to double-check if you need to adjust anything or add or remove a few supports.

 The quality of your prints isn’t impacted by the use of supports, though it will need to be removed in the post-processing process.
 It’s better to minimize the use of supports and add them only in places where it’s absolutely necessary.

-Even if your supports aren’t strong enough, you might be able to print out your resin prints but if you look closely, you’ll find layer lines.
-This means that your model was vibrating against the build plate and resin vat while printing.
+If your supports aren’t strong enough, you might be able to print out your resin prints but if you look closely, you’ll find layer lines.
+This means that your model was shaking against the building plate and resin vat while printing.